2022–23 Hartlepool United F.C. season: Background and pre-season

-Pools announced their first pre-season friendly with Blackburn Rovers visiting The Suit Direct Stadium on 20 July.
+Pools announced their first pre-season friendly with Blackburn Rovers visiting Victoria Park on 20 July.
 A day later, the club announced their opening two matches for the pre-season schedule, against Billingham Synthonia and Marske United.
 A fixture with Lincoln City was revealed on 16 May.
-A sixth pre-season fixture, against Sunderland was confirmed on June 8.
+A sixth pre-season fixture, against Sunderland was confirmed on 8 June.
 Another addition to the pre-season schedule was confirmed a day later, against St Mirren.